 Overall responsibility for the operation of the procedure lies with the Head.
-The effectiveness of the procedure will be formally reviewed and monitored as a minimum on an annual basis to ensure that it continues to meet the requirements of The Foundation, the specific service area and that it reflectsbest practice and statutory legislation as appropriate.
+The procedure's effectiveness will be formally reviewed and monitored as a minimum on an annual basis to ensure that it continues to meet the requirements of The Foundation and the specific service area and that it reflects best practice and statutory legislation as appropriate.